 Here are 8 FACTUAL Reasons why you Need Business Plans:

 - Business Plans are Simply a Must-Have for Some Businesses: If you plan to approach a financial institution for a loan, apply for a small business grant, pitch your business idea to investors, or enlist the support of a business partner, a business plan is required – FACT!
-Potential investors and supporters want to see the true potential of your business idea clearly laid out in hard facts and numbers.
-A business plan is the best, and generally, the only acceptable way to provide this information
+Potential investors and supporters want to see the true potential of your business idea laid out in hard facts and numbers.
+A business plan is the best, and generally, the only acceptable way to provide this information.

-- Business Plans Create an Action Plan: A business plan is a useful document for any small business owner.
-But when you use your business plan as a tool to help you outline action items, next steps, and future activities, you are creating a living, breathing document – FACT!
+- Business Plans Create an Action Plan: Business Plans are useful documents for any small business owner.
+When you use your business plan as a tool to help you outline milestones, next steps, and future activities, you are creating a living, breathing document – FACT!